-There is a cleaning service for shared spaces, but students are expected to take responsibility for their space as well.
-Students will help set up/clean-up for meals and engage in center-wide chores.
-Specific chore responsibilities will be shared during orientation.
+There is a cleaning service once a week for shared spaces, but students are expected to take responsibility for their space as well.
+Students will cook and clean their apartment as a group.
+Specific chore responsibilities will be shared during orientation

-🔦 Off-Campus Policies
+Off-Campus Policies